CSC207-UofT/course-project-ufinders/Phase0/progress_report.md

 Skeleton Program Summary:

 The skeleton journal program allows you to add an entry to the journal; the skeleton marketplace program allows a user to enter the marketplace and make and store an item to sell, and exit the marketplace; THE SKELETON EVENT PROGRAM DOES WHAT.
-Our skeleton program can be run by running MainController.
+Our skeleton program can be run by running Main.MainController.

 ------